opengisci/dsad/_posts/2025-01-23-final-project.md

 ## Final Project Groups

-Groups of two to four students will be formed based on prior experience and research interest.
+Groups of two to three students will be formed based on prior experience and research interest.
+Each group shall collaborate in a group GitHub repository within the [OpenGIScience organization](https://github.com/orgs/opengisci/repositories).
+Group repository names begin with `wt25_grp`

 ## Final Project Expectations